-Special foods: Meat
+Special foods: Goat meat

 After Dashain, Tihar is the second biggest festival in Nepal.
 It is a very colorful time to be in Kathmandu.
 The festival of lights is similar to Diwali in India, but Nepal has its own traditions and rituals.